fortio/fortio/README.md

 ## See also

 Our wiki and the [Fortio FAQ](https://github.com/fortio/fortio/wiki/FAQ) (including for instance differences between `fortio` and `wrk` or `httpbin`).

+Fortio is also used by, among others, [Meshery](https://docs.meshery.io/extensibility/load-generators).

 ## Disclaimer